da-z/mlx-ui/README.md

 # MLX Chat

 A hackish frontend for mlx-lm.
-Uses the `mlx-community/Nous-Hermes-2-Mixtral-8x7B-DPO-4bit` model.

 ## Install